Chondrosarcoma: Treatment

 Amputation at the hip is called hip disarticulation and amputees who have had this amputation are also called hip disartics.

 Chemotherapy or traditional radiotherapy are not very effective for most chondrosarcomas, although proton therapy is showing promise with local tumor control at over 80%.
 The only potentially chemosensitive chondrosarcoma subtypes are dedifferentiated and mesenchymal.

 Complete surgical ablation is the most effective treatment, but sometimes this is difficult.
 Proton therapy radiation can be useful in awkward locations to make surgery more effective.

 Recent studies have shown that induction of apoptosis in high-grade chondrosarcoma, both directly and by enhancement of response to chemotherapy and radiation, is a valid therapeutic strategy.

 Prognosis

 Prognosis depends on how early the cancer is discovered and treated.
 For the least aggressive grade, about 90% of patients survive more than five years after diagnosis.
 People usually have a good survival rate at the low-grade volume of cancer.
 For the most aggressive grade, only 10% of patients will survive one year.
 Tumors may recur in the future.
 Follow up scans are extremely important for chondrosarcoma to make sure there has been no recurrence or metastasis, which usually occurs in the lungs.

+Chondrosarcoma in art

+The memoir-in-verse No Obvious Distress is about poet Amanda Quaid's journey with mesenchymal chondrosarcoma.